Liga 1 (Peru): Seasons in Liga 1

-There are 28 teams that have appeared in seven seasons of Liga 1 in split Apertura and Clausura tournaments.
+There are 30 teams that have appeared in seven seasons of Liga 1 in split Apertura and Clausura tournaments.
 The teams in bold compete in Peruvian Liga 1 currently.
 The year in parentheses represents the most recent year of participation at this level.
-Alianza Lima, FBC Melgar, Sport Boys, Sport Huancayo, Sporting Cristal, Universitario and UTC are the only teams that have played in every season since Liga 1 was established in 2019.
+Alianza Lima, Melgar, Sport Boys, Sport Huancayo, Sporting Cristal, Universitario and UTC are the only teams that have played in every season since Liga 1 was established in 2019.